Final Exam Review

 the theorem.
 The following would be just fine: Gödel shows that for any

 consistent, finitely describable set of axioms for arithmetic that can prove certain basic

 arithmetic facts, there will inevitably be true sentences of arithmetic that

 cannot be proven from the axioms.
-For short, no consistent, sufficiently
+For short, no consistent, finitely

 strong set of axioms for